 Florida’s 23 Gulf Coast Counties formed the Consortium to meet requirements of the RESTORE Act to develop a State Expenditure Plan for economic and environmental recovery of the Gulf coast in Florida following the Deepwater Horizon oil spill.
 The RESTORE Act was passed by the Congress on June 29, 2012 and signed into law on July 6, 2012 by the President.

 The Consortium Board of Directors consists of one representative from each county government and six non-voting Governor appointees.
 As a public entity, the Consortium must meet all government transparency requirements in Florida, including open public records and meetings, ethics and state auditing obligations.
-Since its inception, the Consortium has met seven times and held several committee meetings to begin developing Florida’s State Expenditure Plan.
+The Consortium meets several times each year to monitor and direct State Expenditure Plan (SEP) implementation.
+The SEP was approved in September of 2018 and there are numerous awards/projects underway.